Starbucks Pumpkin Bread Easy Copycat Recipe

 Warm up the pumpkin bread and smear some butter on it to take it to the next level.
 If you want something more filling to start your day, you can make some Starbucks sous vide egg bites with bacon and gruyere for a savory pairing.

-Alternatively, transform it into a dessert by heating it up and drizzling some decadent caramel sauce and whipped cream atop the sliced bread.
+Alternatively, transform it into a dessert by heating it through and drizzling decadent caramel sauce and whipped cream over the sliced bread.
 The flavors of caramel and pumpkin will make your taste buds dance!

 Copycat starbucks pumpkin bread and a small bowl of pumpkin seeds.